-The potential energy of an object depends only on its original and final configurations.
-It is independent of the direction travelled by the objects.
-If the initial position of the ball is ground level and the final position is 10 m above the ground, in this case of the steel ball and the Earth, the potential energy is the same, regardless of how or by what route the ball was lifted.
-The value of potential energy is arbitrary and is proportional to the reference point selection.
-In the above example, if the initial location was the bottom of a 10 m deep pit, the device would have twice as much potential energy.
+The Potential Energy of an object depends only on its original and final configurations.
+It is independent of the direction traveled by the objects.
+If the initial position of the ball is ground level and the final position is 10 m above the ground, in this case of the steel ball and the Earth, the Potential Energy is the same, regardless of how or by what route the ball was lifted.
+The value of Potential Energy is arbitrary and is proportional to the reference point selection.
+In the above example, if the initial location was the bottom of a 10 m deep pit, the device would have twice as much Potential Energy.

 Different Types of Potential Energy